-For the Long Island scientists whose living rooms served as EDF's only offices 30 years ago, the situation had gone far enough.
+or the Long Island scientists whose living rooms served as EDF's only offices 30 years ago, the situation had gone far enough.
 They were fed up with the spraying of DDT, which was harming ospreys and other wildlife.
 They had gone to the mosquito control commission with a safer alternative, but got the cold shoulder.
 So they decided to go to court-even though, in those days, there was no precedent for a lawsuit to defend the environment.

 "If the opposing attorney had thought to challenge our standing, we'd have been out on our ear," said Art Cooley, an EDF founder who is still a trustee today.
+As it turned out, Art and his colleagues won an ost endangered species in the U.S. are found in a relatively few critical geographical areas, according to a report by EDF and Princeton University scientists recently published in SCIENCE.
+Southern California, the Hawaiian Islands, southern Appalachia, and the Southeastern coastal states-especially Florida-emerged as particular "hot spots" of potential extinction.

-As it turned out, Art and his colleagues won an Continued on Page 3.
+Continued on Page 3.